sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 #[1,2,3,4] <=> 4
 ```

-DollarScript maps are also associative arrays (like JavaScript) allowing you to request members from them using the array subscript syntax
+DollarScript maps are also associative arrays (like JavaScript) allowing you to request members from them using the list subscript syntax

 ```dollar
 {"key1":1,"key2":2} ["key"+1] <=> 1